rathmerdominik/tuyactl/README.md

 ```

 Here, `LAMP1` is a user-defined name, used to identify the device on the command line, as follows:
+INFO

+Some commands may be subject to change

 ```sh
 # values after these subcommands are optional, leave them out to query the information instead